College Financial Planning Resources

 Disclosure from Brad: Please note that some of the links below are affiliate links, and at no additional cost to you, I will earn a commission if you decide to make a purchase.
 Please understand that I have experience with these people and their services, and I recommend them because they are helpful and useful, not because of the small commissions I make if you decide to buy something.
 Please do not spend any money on these products unless you feel you need them or that they will help you achieve your college planning goals.

-- Net Price of Wisconsin Colleges: The true cost of colleges; both public and private, varies depending on your net income.
+- Net Price of Colleges By State: The true cost of colleges; both public and private, varies depending on your net income.
 Our handy charts breakdown the true costs of colleges in Wisconsin.
+Select your state from the map or dropdown menu.Learn The True Cost of Colleges

 - How To Help Your Student Win Scholarships!
 Interview with Monica Mathews, The Scholarship Mom (Podcast Interview): Monica shares tips on finding scholarships, how many scholarships your student should be applying for and how often you should be searching for new scholarships.
 She also shares insight in how to keep motivated during the scholarship process and how to get scholarships for “B” and under students who may not have had outstanding grades.